 Other importantly recorded eruptions have occurred on Wolf Volcano (Isabela), Sierra Negra, Cerro Azul, Santiago, Marchena.
 In the case of Wolf Volcano, the oozing lava came down the slopes after a fissure eruption started at around 01h00 on May 25th – an event that lasted several weeks!

 An eruption is for sure an exciting moment in the Galapagos Islands.
 Let us hope that soon enough, more unique experiences like this will get to be witnessed by our guests onboard.
-Our expedition vessel gets to explore the west side of the archipelago.
+Yacht Isabela II gets to explore the most popular places in the archipelago in its northern, southern and western itineraries.